zalmoxes-laran/EM-blender-tools/README.md

 ![Header](./public/res/header.jpg)
 -->

-[Extended Matrix tools](http://extendedmatrix.org) - designed and developed by E. Demetrescu (CNR ISPC, ex ITABC) - EM tools offers:
+[Extended Matrix 3D tools](http://extendedmatrix.org) - shortly EMBT, is an addon for Blender 3.x designed and developed by E. Demetrescu (CNR ISPC, ex ITABC) - EM 3D tools offers:
-* first
-* second

-The addon also provides
+* Integration of Extended Matrix language with Blender
+* Full support to create and visualize reconstruction hypotheses (EM reconstructive workflow)
+* Full support to annotate archaeological stratigraphy in 3D (EM archaeological workflow)
+* Full support to annotate masonry stratigraphy (EM architectonical survey workflow)
+* Export full dataset to ATON 3 (EMviq app)

 ## Getting started (quick)
-1) Install
+1) Preferably install the addon using the last stable version from the [EM site]((http://extendedmatrix.org).
+Please use directly the github version here only if you know how to handle it (more for developers..).

-2) see:
+2) Quickstart (to come..)

 # Citation
 You can cite Extended Matrix using with the following BibTeX entry: